Strategic Account Planning Template for Dev Agencies

 The 5-tab living account plan for heads of growth and founders at 60 to 300-person dev agencies.
 Built for target-account defense, not quarterly decks.

-If you run growth at a 60 to 300-person dev agency, your top accounts are how you hit the year.
+The 5-tab living account plan turns vendor-client into joint-owners-of-an-outcome, so the next RFP is one your champion has already won inside the building before you hear about it.
+If you run growth at a 60 to 300-person dev agency, your top five accounts are how you hit the year.
 Lose two of them in a quarter and the growth plan evaporates.
-The agencies that keep their top accounts are not better at delivery.
-They are better at watching what is changing inside the account before it becomes an RFP.

-Below is the template we use on our own engagements at 100Signals, and the one we hand to clients during the System sprint.
+The agencies that keep their top accounts watch what is changing inside those accounts before it becomes an RFP.
+Below is the template we use on every System engagement at 100Signals, and the one we hand to clients.
 It is not a deck.
 It is a living document that someone updates every week.

 Most account plans are ignored the moment you send them.
 You put together a structured overview: scope, roadmap, next steps.
 Your client sponsor says they will share it internally.
 Three months later, you are blindsided by an RFP, and you find out they have been running a vendor consolidation project for the past six months.
 Your plan was never opened.